occiware/MartServer/doc/server.md

 Launch the server with an embedded jetty :

-Two options :
+Three options :
 <pre>
 <code>cd org.occiware.mart.jetty
-mvn exec:java</code>
+mvn compile exec:exec</code>
 </pre>

 You can launch the server with an embedded jetty using occinterface integration :